Hal Stratton

-Harold Duane "Hal" Stratton, Jr. (born December 6, 1950) is an American lawyer currently practicing law with the Albuquerque office of the Denver based western regional law firm, Brownstein Hyatt Farber Schreck LLP.
+Harold Duane "Hal" Stratton, Jr. (born December 6, 1950) is an American lawyer with the Albuquerque office of the Denver based western regional law firm, Brownstein Hyatt Farber Schreck, LLP.
 In addition to a career in the private practice of law, he has served in the New Mexico House of Representatives (1979–86), as the Attorney General of New Mexico (1987–1990) and as the chairman of the U.S. Consumer Product Safety Commission (2002–2006).
 Stratton belongs to the Republican Party.
 As of 2025, he is the last member of his party to serve as the Attorney General of New Mexico, and the only member to have served in the past 95 years.

 Early years and education

 Stratton was born in Muskogee, Oklahoma on December 6, 1950, and is an enrolled member of the Cherokee Nation.
 At age 5, his family moved to Oklahoma City where he grew up and graduated from John Marshall High School.
 He attended the University of Oklahoma on a geology scholarship and earned a bachelor's degree with a major in geology in 1973.
 He also graduated from the University of Oklahoma Army R.O.T.C. program as a distinguished military graduate.
 He later attended law school at the University of Oklahoma, where he earned a Juris Doctor degree in law in 1976, and was a member of the American Indian Law Review.
 After law school, Stratton served on active duty in the U.S. Army before moving to Albuquerque, New Mexico to begin the private practice of law with the law firm, Coors, Singer and Broullire, in 1977.